ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 * 1 Product = 1 YAML file => simplifies the management of the Products (CI/CD)
 * API First, the manager is based on a set of core API that are encapsulated for the CLI, used by the Web UI, and can also be called directly (full documentation) => simplifies the integration with CI/CD tooling.
 The other components also offers interfaces for example the gateway has REST/SOAP/SNMP/CLI interfaces, Drupal has its own API.
 * Microservices architecture based on Docker/Kubernetes => simplifies deployments in any cloud.
 We also encapsulate the Kubernetes clusters of each component in OVA if needed (OVA = VMWare Open Virtual Appliance)
-* Multi cloud by nature: One cluster of Managers somewhere, as many cluster of gateways/portals instances/Elastic Stack instances anywhere.
+* Multi cloud and hybrid by nature: One cluster of Managers somewhere, as many clusters of gateways/portals instances/Elastic Stack instances anywhere.
 Communication based on HTTPS usually on 443. => simplifies installation and deployment.
 No differences types of gateway in the cloud or on-premise.
 * Open approach: based on Elastic Stack/Drupal/Operators/Open API specifications compliance/OAuth/OIDC support => simplifies developments, customization and maintenance.
 * Secured and robust gateway, using IBM DataPower Gateway a market leading IBM product since 1999 offers unprecedent performance and very high security features.
 * The access to the Cloud Manager, the API Manager and the Portal always allow the use of multiple user registries at the same time.
 In other words, I can use a LUR - Local User Registry and at the same time an OIDC provider.